Patient Transport Service Volunteers

 - Have access to a well-maintained four or 5-door vehicle with fully comprehensive insurance.
 You will need to provide written confirmation from your insurance provider that you are insured to use your vehicle for voluntary purposes.

 - Have access to an email address that you can check regularly.

 - Demonstrate our Trust values

 If you have a taxi or any other sign-written vehicle, you would need to be able to remove these from your vehicle when volunteering to avoid confusion for patients.

 Attend and informal interview (held virtually via Microsoft Teams or by phone).

 Undertake pre-volunteering checks such as an enhanced Disclosure and Barring Service (DBS) check and an occupational health check (all funded by the Trust).

 Complete our statutory and mandatory e-learning.

-Attend a driving assessment and two-day training and familiarisation course at one of our training centres across Yorkshire.
+Attend a two-day induction course, 1 hour driving assessment and familiarisation session at one of our training centres across Yorkshire.